EJ-Lan/OdinsProject/README.md

-# OdinsProject
+# OdinsProjectFoundations

-This is the repository for Odins Project Course
+This is the repository for Odins Project Foundations Course

 ## What to find inside
 * Practice files